serhan-yilmaz/AutoGrader-Cpp/README.md

 # AutoGrader-Cpp
 An application to automatize the grading of coding assignments in C++.

-It prepares a summary Excel file reporting compile errors, time outs, memory leaks, incorrect logic and fatal errors.
+- Prepares a summary Excel file reporting compile errors, time outs, memory leaks, incorrect logic and fatal errors.

 ### Requred inputs